isc-jmichie/FHIRTOOMOP/README.md

 ### Step 5
 We will explore the FHIR server briefly.
 The FHIR server specification can be found at https://build.fhir.org/http.html.
 GET and POST statements, for instance, can be used to retrieve resources from the server and post resources on the server respectively.

 If you have Postman installed locally, create a new GET request to the FHIR endpoint "http://${group_id}.isc-ohdsiworkshop.com/irishealth/csp/healthshare/ohdsi/fhir/r4/Patient".
 Otherwise, you can access the online version of Postman (https://www.postman.com) or use an API client of your choice.
-Under Authorization, select Basic Authentication and use the credentials used to connect to the IRIS instance.
+Under Authorization, select Basic Authentication and use the credentials used to connect to the IRIS instance on which the FHIR server is hosted.
 This request will return a Bundle resource containing Patient resources on the FHIR server.

 Additionaly, you can add search parameters to your query.
-For example, "http://${group_id}.isc-ohdsiworkshop.com/irishealth/csp/healthshare/ohdsi/fhir/r4/Patient?gender=male" will return all male patients only. "http://${group_id}.isc-ohdsiworkshop.com/irishealth/csp/healthshare/ohdsi/fhir/r4/Patient?given=Loyd" should return a patient with given name Loyd.
-Note the resource id ${id}.
+For example, "http://${group_id}.isc-ohdsiworkshop.com/irishealth/csp/healthshare/ohdsi/fhir/r4/Patient?gender=male" will return all male patients only. "http://${group_id}.isc-ohdsiworkshop.com/irishealth/csp/healthshare/ohdsi/fhir/r4/Patient?given=Loyd" should return a Patient with given name Loyd.
+Note the resource id ${id} of the Patient (not of the Bundle itself).
 Quering "http://${group_id}.isc-ohdsiworkshop.com/irishealth/csp/healthshare/ohdsi/fhir/r4/Patient/${id}" for the given id return the same patient.

 Finally, query "http://${group_id}.isc-ohdsiworkshop.com/irishealth/csp/healthshare/ohdsi/fhir/r4/Patient/${id}/$everything".
 The $everything operation will return all related resources for a patient in a Bundle.
 What would be the equivalent tables for these resources in OMOP?